 Sometime around 2014, the City leadership began consolidating departments which freed up the public works department, housed at a former waste treatment plant which was previously consolidated with the county about 10 years prior.
 This 8-acre parcel of land, located in the NW corner of the city limits, became the perfect location for the “shelter” for which the community had wished.

 The City and Community Solutions signed a long-term agreement allowing the conversion of the property into a location where folks can turn their lives around.
 Chamber Board members Stephen Smith and Nick Chubb created the name for the location – “One Hopeful Place.”
-This term applies to the entire 8 acres—or Village—with separate named areas for each phase of the individual’s progress.
+This term applies to the entire 8 acres.

 Realizing the importance of this project for Okaloosa County, Senator Don Gaetz and Rep Matt Gaetz each lobbied for State funds to assist in the renovation of the different phases of One Hopeful Place.
 In the 2015 State budget, $300,000 was allocated toward the renovation of Phase Two.
-At the same time, the Okaloosa Community Development Corporation located a grant or two enabling the conversion of an old pole barn—where lawn mowers were stored—into the completion of Phase One named The Haven at One Hopeful Place.
-Groundbreaking for The Haven occurred in April, 2016 and it opened for business in late November, 2016.
-The Haven presently accommodates 10 men, with an emphasis on veterans.
+At the same time, the Okaloosa Community Development Corporation located a grant or two enabling the conversion of an old pole barn—where lawn mowers were stored—into the completion of Phase One.
+Groundbreaking for Phase I occurred in April 2016 and it opened for business in late November 2016.
+Phase I presently accommodates 16 men, with an emphasis on veterans.

-Community Solutions is the lead group—One Hopeful Place is the Village being creating.
-We look forward to having you, the reader of this tutorial, join our efforts to make One Hopeful Place the front door into permanent housing, and working with us to end the cycle of homelessness for those experiencing housing loss in Okaloosa County.
+Community Solutions is the lead group—One Hopeful Place is the Village being created.
+We look forward to having you join our efforts to make One Hopeful Place the front door into permanent housing and work with us to end the cycle of homelessness for those experiencing housing loss in Okaloosa County.